 And with statistics like those, it's not just babies who can rest easy.
 Parents and carers will too.

 Safe sleep and rest practices

 What are the safe sleep and rest practices for babies and toddlers?

 Here are the six practices that are specific to babies and toddlers sleeping at early childhood education and care services:

-1. Babies should be placed on their back to sleep.
-If they can repeatedly roll from back to tummy to back again unaided (at about five- or six-months-old), then they can be left to find their own sleeping position.
-Younger babies who can’t do this must be put onto their back if they roll over while sleeping.
+1. Babies should be placed on their backs to sleep.
+If they can repeatedly roll from back to tummy to back again unaided (at about five- or six months old), then they can be left to find their sleeping position.
+Younger babies who can’t do this must be put onto their backs if they roll over while sleeping.

 2. If a medical condition means that a baby can't be placed on their back for sleep, a doctor needs to provide written instructions about what to do instead.

 3. When a baby is put to sleep, educators should check that the bedding is tucked in securely and make sure their feet are at the bottom of the cot so they can't wriggle down under the linen and cover their faces.